 Rights of the Data Subject and Data Protection Complaints

 - Be informed about whether, how, by whom and for which purpose their data are processed

 - Rectification of inaccurate or incomplete personal data

-- Erasure of data of which processing by the EUI is unlawful
+- Erasure of data in case the processing by the EUI is or becomes unlawful

-If the data subject believes that there has been a breach of the data protection principles of the President's Decision No 40 of 27 August 2013, he/she can address a complaint to the Controller with simultaneous notification to the DPO at the following e-mail address: [email protected]
+If data subjects believe that there has been a breach of the data protection principles set out in the EUI Data Protection Policy, they can address a complaint to the Controller with simultaneous notification to the DPO at the following e-mail address: [email protected]

-If the reply is not satisfactory, or it is not given within 30 Institute working days, the data subject can appeal to the Data Protection Committee under the terms and conditions outlined in the President’s Decision 40/2013.
+If the reply is not satisfactory, or it is not given within one month, the data subjects have the right to judicial remedies under the terms and conditions outlined in the President’s Decision 10/2019.